FireGrey/voice-links/README.md

 6. `sudo service apache2 restart`
 7. `cd /opt/letsencrypt`
 8. Run `./letsencrypt-auto --apache -d example.com` replacing example.com with your domain
+	* Press enter at first prompt
+	* Slect "Secure" option at second prompt and press enter

 This will configure Voice Links to run at the base URL `example.com/`.
 If you chose to run Voice Links under a different base URL i.e. `example.com/some-directory/` you will need to update the `RewriteBase` in the `.htaccess` file to match.